akanksha0911/AdvDL_FinalProject/README.md

 # Steps to run the project
 <ol>
-<li>Open Google Colab</li>
+<li>Open Google Colab and select runtime type as GPU.</li>
-<li>Run the colab as it is from the beginning till the end</li>
+<li>Run the colab as it is from the beginning till the end.</li>
+<li>The Colab has integration with Weights and Biases for MLOPS for organizing and analyzing  deep learning experiments.
+It also saves the model’s hyperparameters and output metrics and gives us all visual charts like for training, comparison of model, accuracy, etc.

-<li>The Colab has integration with Weights and Biases for MLOPS.
-Please note before running the colab once should have an account in W&B to reflect the metric charts in the dashbiard for excperimentation</li>
+  Please note - Before running the colab once should have an account in W&B to reflect the metric charts in the dashbiard for excperimentation</li>
+  <li>All the model artifacts are stored in wandb artifacts registry</li>
 <ol>